 Building on previous Co-op experience, students will continue to gain valuable experience and develop knowledge and skills through the second of two back-to-back 4 month co-op terms that are relevant to the Environmental Technology sector.
 Students will gain experience with a variety of environmental functions in various workplaces.
 Upon completion of the Co-op work term students will be required to attend a debriefing session to review the requirements for completion of the Co-op work term.
-P- COOP2018 Environmental Work Term 2

-ENVR1000 Environmental Science and Sustainability 42.0 Hours

-This course focuses on ecological principles, population dynamics and energy resources in order to assess their impact on the environment.
+ENVR1000 Environmental Science and Sustainability 42.0 Hours Students will be introduced to ecological principles, population dynamics and energy resources in order to assess their impact on the environment.
 The major types of pollution are examined and their effects on the various components of the ecosphere analyzed.
 Strategies for pollution control and the conservation of the Earth's resources are examined in the context of economic considerations and sustainable development.